I’ve got good and bad news for you.

 Focus on whether what you are doing is right, not on the random nature of any single trade’s outcome. – Richard Dennis

 What is consistency?

-Since the law of large number requires a certain number of trades for your edge to play out, how does it impact your trading?
+Since the law of large numbers requires a certain number of trades for your edge to play out, how does it impact your trading?

-High-frequency trading – Trading at very high frequency, like 10,000 trades a month.
-You can expect to be profitable for most of the months, or even everyday like Virtu Financial.
+High-frequency trading – Trading at a very high frequency, like 10,000 trades a month.
+You can expect to be profitable for most of the months, or even every day like Virtu Financial.

 Day trader – Trading an average of 3 – 5 times a day, you can expect to be profitable in most of the quarters.